 Ilisagvik College offers a series of courses that help students master the foundational skills necessary for college success.
-Classes are eight (8) weeks long and taught twice each semester.
 They focus on strengthening English and Math skills, so students can confidently and successfully transition into 100-level courses.

 Frequently, adult students who have been out of the educational environment for an extended period of time may find that their skills have become "rusty."
 The Foundational Studies program is designed to advance all students to college-level course work (100 or higher) as quickly as possible.
 At the end of each course, students have the opportunity to retake the ACCUPLACER and based on the new scores, may skip one or more classes in the foundational course sequence, and may even advance directly to the next college-level course.